2025 - 2026 Work Plan

 High School VEX VRC Robotics

-There are 24 students planning to return from last year, and 4 students are “graduating” from our Middle School VEX VRC Program.
-If all eligible students chose to participate, as many as eight teams will be required.
-One or two new team coaches may be required.
+There are 22 students eligible to return from last year, and 14 students are “graduating” from our Middle School VEX VRC Program.
+If all eligible students chose to participate, as many as nine teams will be required.
+As many as three new team coaches may be required.

-High school team members will be encouraged to act as Middle School Team Mentors.
+High school team members will be encouraged to serve as Middle School Team Mentors.

 REC Foundation Arial Drones (RAD)